Collection: Japanese Lamps, Lanterns & Lighting

 Since ancient times, the Japanese have preferred to diffuse light softly throughout a space, creating a warm and inviting atmosphere.
 This was achieved by using "shoji" (paper sliding doors made of wood and Japanese paper) and "andon" (lanterns made of wood or bamboo frames with paper coverings and an oil dish inside) to cover light sources with washi paper, gently scattering the light.
 As described in Junichiro Tanizaki's "In Praise of Shadows," traditional Japanese architecture utilizes limited light sources to create shadows that bring a unique beauty, calmness, and tranquility to a space.

 Therefore, Japanese lighting is not simply meant to illuminate a space; it has evolved as a means of expressing the unique aesthetic sense of the inhabitants and creating a calm and tranquil atmosphere by emphasizing the harmony of light and shadow.
+This is why Japanese floor lamps and Japanese table lamps are so popular in modern homes.

 Characteristics and Benefits of Japanese Lamps